Amicus Briefs

 American Honda Motor Co. v.
 Walther

-AMICUS BRIEF SUMMARY – NCLA asks the Arkansas Supreme Court to stop judges in the state from giving “great deference” to the Department of Finance and Administration in a post-2009 Arkansas tax procedure case…
+AMICUS BRIEF SUMMARY – NCLA asked the Arkansas Supreme Court to stop judges in the state from giving “great deference” to the Department of Finance and Administration in a post-2009 Arkansas tax procedure case…

 American Hospital Association v.
 Becerra